Find similiar products:

 Dyzantil 500 contains 46.08mg sodium (main component of cooking/table salt) in each tablet.
 This is equivalent to less than 3% of the recommended maximum daily dietary intake of sodium for an adult per tablet.

-Always take Dyzantil exactly as your doctor has told you.
-You should check with your doctor or pharmacist if you are not sure.
+Always take Dyzantil exactly as your specialist has told you.
+Check with your specialist, GP or pharmacist if you are not sure.

-Dyzantil treatment must be started and supervised by a doctor specialised in the treatment of epilepsy.
+Dyzantil treatment must be started and supervised by a specialist experienced in the treatment of epilepsy.

-Your doctor will decide how much Dyzantil to give you or your child depending on your or your child’s body weight.
-If you feel the effect of your medicine is too weak or too strong, do not change the dose yourself but ask your doctor.
+Your specialist will decide how much Dyzantil to give you or your child depending on body weight.
+If you feel the effect of your medicine is too weak or too strong, do not change the dose yourself but ask your GP or specialist.

 Adults (including the elderly)